 - Select Off

 Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
-At the same time, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.
+However, a lack of an internet connection means your Nest doesn’t have access to all the key features that most people enjoy.

 - Enter a 4-digit pin number you can remember, and do so twice.